Jackie and Mike Bezos

 President, Bezos Family Foundation

 Jackie Bezos loves the intersection between a big idea and passion, what she refers to as the sweet spot of philanthropy.
 And for the Bezos Family Foundation, that sweet spot is the field of education from birth through grade 12.
 Through investments in research, public awareness and programs, the foundation aims to elevate the field of education and improve life outcomes for children.
 At the core of the foundation’s work is a belief that rigorous, inspired learning environments will allow students to put their education into action.
 Bezos has pioneered partner-driven initiatives such as the Bezos Scholars Program at the Aspen Institute, The Aspen Challenge and Students Rebuild, engaging young people as co-creators of powerful solutions for current issues.
 Bezos and her husband Mike established the foundation in 2000, and along with their three children and spouses, serve as the foundation’s directors.
-A graduate of the College of St. Elizabeth with a B.S. in Psychology, Bezos serves on the board of directors for the Institute for Learning and Brain Sciences (I-LABS), Thrive by Five Washington, Robin Hood, Families and Work Institute, and the Character Lab.
-She serves as an Advisor to TED-Ed and on the Advisory Board of Global Nomads Group.
+A graduate of the College of St. Elizabeth with a B.S. in Psychology, Bezos serves on the board of directors for the Institute for Learning & Brain Sciences (I-LABS), Thrive by Five Washington, Robin Hood, Families and Work Institute, American Museum of Natural History and the Character Lab.
+She serves as an Advisor to TED-Ed and is on the Advisory Board of Global Nomads Group.
 But her most prized position is “Creator of Chaos” at her annual grandmother-run summer camp for her 11 grandchildren.

 Miguel (Mike) Bezos